-Mopho x4's Poly Chain output enables it to be connected to other DSI synths for up to 20-voice polyphony.
-Products that can be chained include the Tetra, Prophet '08 (module and keyboard), and desktop Mopho.
-It will not chain with the Evolvers and Poly Evolvers due to the different voice architecture.
+Mopho's Poly Chain output enables it to be connected to other DSI synths for up to 17-voice polyphony.
+Products that can be chained include the Tetra, Prophet '08 (module and keyboard), desktop Mopho, and a second keyboard Mopho.
+It will not chain with the Evolvers and Poly Evolvers due to the different voice structures.

-Note data from Mopho x4's keyboard is intelligently processed so that, when one synth's maximum polyphony is reached, additional notes are passed through the Poly Chain output and routed to the next synth in the chain.
-All that is required is a single MIDI cable for each of the chained synths and a mixer or audio interface for combining the audio outputs of each synth.
+Note data from Mopho's keyboard is intelligently processed so that, when one synth's maximum polyphony is reached, additional notes are passed through the Poly Chain output and routed to the next synth in the chain.
+All that is required is a single MIDI cable for each of the chained synths and a mixer for combining the audio outputs.

-Tetra is the best candidate for poly chaining with the Mopho x4; the voice architecture and programmable parameters are identical.
-The desktop Mopho or Prophet '08 will also work, but there are some differences between these synths and the Mopho x4:
+Tetra is the best candidate for poly chaining with the Mopho Keyboard; the voice architecture and programmable parameters are identical.
+The desktop Mopho or Prophet '08 will also work, but there are some differences between these synths and the Mopho Keyboard:

-- The desktop Mopho's Feedback Gain control is not programmable and may need to be tweaked manually to match the Mopho x4.
-Programs that don't use feedback sound the same on both models. - The Prophet does not have feedback or sub octave generators. - Both the Prophet and Tetra have two layers for stacked and split programs; Mopho x4 does not.
-When Prophet or Tetra programs are loaded into Mopho x4, layer B is ignored.
+- The desktop Mopho's Feedback Gain control is not programmable and may need to be tweaked manually to match the Mopho Keyboard.
+Programs that don't use feedback sound the same on both models. - The Prophet does not have feedback or sub octave generators. - Both the Prophet and Tetra have two layers for stacked and split programs; Mopho does not.
+When Prophet or Tetra programs are loaded into Mopho, layer B is ignored.

 You should have the same programs loaded into all the chained synths.
 The easiest way to do that is to use the Dump command in the Global menu to dump the programs via MIDI from one synth to the other(s).
-We also recommend that you have the latest OS installed in all the synths.
-For information about checking your OS versions and, if necessary, downloading and installing the latest OS, visit davesmithinstruments.com/support/.

 The Poly Chain parameter is in the global menu.
-On the Mopho x4, set Poly Chain to the number of additional voices that will be chained: Out 1 (for poly chaining a Mopho), Out 4, Out 5, Out 8, Out 12, or Out 16.
-Refer to the illustration on page 38 for examples of the Poly Chain settings on the slave units.
+On the Mopho Keyboard, set Poly Chain to the number of additional voices that will be chained: Out 1 (for poly chaining a Mopho), Out 4, Out 5, Out 8, Out 12, or Out 16.
+Refer to the illustration on page 40 for examples of the Poly Chain settings on the slave units.